KunalBansall/Assignment-Submission-Portal/README.md

 OAuth2: For Google authentication (optional).
 ```

-You can now copy and paste this directly into your README file.
-Let me know if you need further modifications!

 The system uses JWT for authentication.
 Include the token in the Authorization header:
 ```
 Authorization: Bearer <token>